rhwy/Howto-vanillajs-webcomponents-tdd/doc/full-article.md

 `npm install —-save-dev concurrently`

 Then to finish our initialization, we’ll just have to edit the `scripts` sections of our `package.json` file accordingly:

 ```json
 "scripts": {
     "test": "jest components/**/*.test.js —watch",
     "dev" : "concurrently —kill-others \"live-server\" \"npm run test\" "
   }
 ```
+This means that our natural workflow will be to run `npm run dev`.
+By doing that it will continuously run our tests and refresh our test page on every change.

 The most important thing at the end, is to define the test environment for Jest.
 In our case, we use a specific package `jest-environment-jsdom-sixteen` that wraps up `jsdom` 16.x (the one that supports `customElements` and most of the things we’ll need) with Jest.
 The simplest way to do that is to add a Jest property directly in our `package.json`: